 Still, change has not progressed at the same pace everywhere.
-While Colorado, Washington State, Oregon, Alaska, and the District of Columbia have all legalized cannabis, many other states still treat possession for personal use as a crime.
+While Colorado, Washington State, Oregon, Alaska, the District of Columbia, Arizona, Maine, Massachusetts, Michigan, New York, New Jersey, Illinois, Vermont and Montana have all legalized cannabis, many other states still treat possession for personal use as a crime.
 And in others, the drug has been decriminalized.

 What is marijuana decriminalization?